redpanda-data/connect/resources/docs/processors/list.md

 Passes on a percentage of messages, either randomly or sequentially, and drops all others.

+## `hashsample`

+Passes on a percentage of messages, deterministically by hashing the message and checking the hash against a valid range, and drops all others.

 ## `select_parts`

 Cherry pick a set of parts from messages by their index.
 Indexes larger than the